-Moreover, IDLE doesn’t provide intelli-sense that is the detection of errors while writing and giving predictions about modules.
-It is pre-installed in windows along with the installation of python.
-To install on Linux run following command:
+Moreover, IDLE doesn't provide intelli-sense that is the detection of errors while writing and giving predictions about modules.
+It is pre-installed in windows along with the installation of Python.
+To install on Linux, run the following command:

 |sudo apt-get install idle3|

-But the drawback of PyCharm it does not provide all the functionalities in community version for that you have to buy professional version.
+But the drawback of PyCharm does not provide all the functionalities in the community version.
+For that, you have to buy a professional version.
 Moreover, it is too heavy to use.
-It took too long on a device which has low RAM.
+It took too long on a device that has low RAM.

 The jupyter notebook is very popular among the data scientist community.
-It is fast, easy to use and there is no need to execute all the code again and again.
-This IDE is specially designed for data analysis and machine learning process because in data analysis we have to upload data that is big in size and took a few seconds to load.
+It is fast, easy to use, and there is no need to execute all the code again and again.
+This IDE is specially designed for data analysis and machine learning processes because, in data analysis, we have to upload data that is big in size and took a few seconds to load.

-So, it is not a very good approach to run and load the data again and again.
-Jupyter notebook allows us to run and execute the code cell by cell and then it stores the values of each cell in memory so we don’t have to execute it again.
+It is not a very good approach to run and load the data again and again.
+Jupyter notebook allows us to run and execute the code cell by cell, and then it stores the values of each cell in memory, so we don't have to execute it again.